UCL-Biosciences/Auto-Prot/docs/compare-analysis-methods.md

 Note, this should be straight forward if you are confident with conda environments and running programmes from the command line.
 Experience with Auto-Prot also helps.
 It might be tricky for people with less experience.
 Have a go and let us know if you have problems via contact details on main repo.

 ### Create environment
-the R script requires a separate environment: `conda create -f configs/auto-prot-env-compare-msstats-windowsOS.yml`.
+the R script requires a separate environment: `conda env create -f configs/auto-prot-env-compare-msstats-windowsOS.yml`.
 This env has some of the R packages required, although others may be downloaded in R if required.
 They are downloaded to a dir within the repo so should not affect system-wide installs.

 ### Run R Script
 Run the R script with `conda run -n r-env-compare-msstats Rscript autoprot/r_scripts/DE-with-MSstats-Limma.R`.
 This script: